Worcester Failure to Appear Lawyer

 The clerk may then advise the individuals by mail that if they do not respond within 15 days of the date of the notice, either by paying a $100 failure to appear fine and the original fine assessed in the citation, or by posting a bond and requesting a trial date, then a warrant will be issued for their arrest.

-Get the Advice of a Worcester Failure to Appear Lawyer
+Get the Advice of a Worcester Failure to Appear Attorney

 If you already are facing a criminal charge and have inadvertently failed to appear, you may need the help of a Worcester failure to appear lawyer in order to resolve your situation in the most positive manner possible.

-A defense attorney in Worcester may be able to assist you in quashing any warrants that have been issued for your failure to appear and exploring your options for resolving other criminal charges.
+Our team may be able to assist you in quashing any warrants that have been issued for your failure to appear and exploring your options for resolving other criminal charges.
+Call today.